At a glance

-You only have to notify the relevant supervisory authority of a breach if it is likely to result in a risk to the rights and freedoms of individuals.
+You only have to notify the ICO of a breach if it is likely to result in a risk to the rights and freedoms of individuals.
 If unaddressed such a breach is likely to have a significant detrimental effect on individuals.
 For example:

 - result in discrimination;